cgreche/open-carom3d-server/README.txt

 Double click on the geerated server executable.

 For remote connections (playing with friends), tell your friends to:
--Download the official Carom3D 5.31 (Last official version) executable;
+- Download the official Carom3D 5.31 (Last official version) executable;

--Edit their etc/hosts file, adding the following line at the end:
+- Edit their etc/hosts file, adding the following line at the end:
 YOUR_EXPOSED_IP caromengopening.neoact.com
+YOUR_EXPOSED_IP carom3d.gameis.com

--Make sure there is not a ServerAddress folder in their Carom3D installation path;
+- Make sure there is not a ServerAddress folder in their Carom3D installation path;

--Open carom.exe;
+- Open carom.exe;

--Click online;
+- Click online;

--Log in with any id/password;
+- Log in with any id/password;

--Enjoy.
+- Enjoy.

 ----------------------------------------------------

 Changelog:

+v0.3.0 - ALPHA:
+~ More stable match system;
++ Most of player commands (/to, /tog, /in, /cover...);
++ More server types: Advanced, Expert... etc;
++ Simple HTTP support: User Profile, Banner, Spotlight and In-Game Player Picture;
+~ Many bug fixes.

 v0.2.0 - ALPHA:
 ~ Major refactoring;